cuhk-haosun/doc-cluster-cookie/.github/ISSUE_TEMPLATE/account-create-request.md

 <!--
-Thanks for using our cluster, pls respond to all the questions bellow -->
+Thanks for using our cluster, pls respond to all the questions bellow

+Do remeber to fill in the title with your name

+-->

 **Why you want to use this account**